estruyf/blog-content/content/posts/2021-02-25-devhack-using-azure-cdn-with-sas-on-verizon-premium.md

 {{< blockquote type="Info" text="The `$1` placeholder will be replaced automatically by the CDN with the value from the regex in the source URL." >}}

-{{< caption "/2021/02/azurecdn4.png" "Source and destination configuration for rewrite"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAGCAYAAAD68A/GAAAAAklEQVR4AewaftIAAACGSURBVF3BwWqEQBBF0VuvSlFcGLII+f/fm2RcCM4wbXeFXghhzrFt2zIiGKcZN3B3LqUUOncnBhmtVl7PB8uycKm1Ionz9wZywmJgkJBEKYV39vHJef8hTnNmF5IwM8yMLjMxM7r4+kbT6Lg7XWbSWqPb953jOOgkEbTEwpDEf+u6cslM/gAVEC4+A36hbAAAAABJRU5ErkJggg==" "1292" >}}
+{{< caption-new "/uploads/2021/02/azurecdn4.png" "Source and destination configuration for rewrite"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAGCAYAAAD68A/GAAAAAklEQVR4AewaftIAAACGSURBVF3BwWqEQBBF0VuvSlFcGLII+f/fm2RcCM4wbXeFXghhzrFt2zIiGKcZN3B3LqUUOncnBhmtVl7PB8uycKm1Ionz9wZywmJgkJBEKYV39vHJef8hTnNmF5IwM8yMLjMxM7r4+kbT6Lg7XWbSWqPb953jOOgkEbTEwpDEf+u6cslM/gAVEC4+A36hbAAAAABJRU5ErkJggg==" "1292" >}}

 Click on **Lock Draft as Policy**, which brings you to create the policy deployment screen.
 Select your environment (Production), add a message, and click on **Create Deploy Request**.

-{{< caption "/2021/02/azurecdn5.png" "Create Deploy Request"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAECAYAAAC3OK7NAAAAAklEQVR4AewaftIAAABqSURBVDXBuRXDIBBAwb+HAKkPB+6/GweuQSkIdv0IPCP3faeqUs4LFzAz/p7nYTMz3Esl1mKNjh4HYwxaa0QEIkL/ftBS8FYOeg9qragqZoaIkJnMOblebzaPCNydzGQTETITM8Pd2TKTH3Q4K1NS2fq9AAAAAElFTkSuQmCC" "1303" >}}
+{{< caption-new "/uploads/2021/02/azurecdn5.png" "Create Deploy Request"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAECAYAAAC3OK7NAAAAAklEQVR4AewaftIAAABqSURBVDXBuRXDIBBAwb+HAKkPB+6/GweuQSkIdv0IPCP3faeqUs4LFzAz/p7nYTMz3Esl1mKNjh4HYwxaa0QEIkL/ftBS8FYOeg9qragqZoaIkJnMOblebzaPCNydzGQTETITM8Pd2TKTH3Q4K1NS2fq9AAAAAElFTkSuQmCC" "1303" >}}

 Now the CDN will start the deployment and will notify if it succeeded.

-{{< caption "/2021/02/azurecdn6.png" "Waiting on deployment"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAECAYAAAC3OK7NAAAAAklEQVR4AewaftIAAABfSURBVF3BQQ6DQAwEwfaMcQ78/6EQKSLaBUd7TVUcx9ERQdaLzSIiWGwz52SRROZWLKKJCMYYSGJ5ngfbdDdKi3sOIoLuJjORxLxvPteXxTZZVVQV/9zN+zy5LPZ95wcW8yMbrI/xrAAAAABJRU5ErkJggg==" "1300" >}}
+{{< caption-new "/uploads/2021/02/azurecdn6.png" "Waiting on deployment"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAECAYAAAC3OK7NAAAAAklEQVR4AewaftIAAABfSURBVF3BQQ6DQAwEwfaMcQ78/6EQKSLaBUd7TVUcx9ERQdaLzSIiWGwz52SRROZWLKKJCMYYSGJ5ngfbdDdKi3sOIoLuJjORxLxvPteXxTZZVVQV/9zN+zy5LPZ95wcW8yMbrI/xrAAAAABJRU5ErkJggg==" "1300" >}}

 {{< blockquote type="Important" text="Once this process is completed, make sure you wait a couple of hours before the new policy/rule is implemented on all nodes.
 Documentation tells you that this process can take up to 4 hours." >}}